Two siblings credit their strong roots in Bay County for their ability to grow into statewide roles.

 Several local businesses partner with the school districts to give students opportunities.
-The goal is that the students work for the companies after graduation.
 Both Mitchell and Mallory were part of Western’s co-op program.
-“I was a co-op at The Bay City Times,” says Mitchell.
+“I was a co-op at The Bay City Times,” said Mitchell.
 He worked as an editorial clerk at the newspaper, and “fell in love with communications and public relations and journalism.”

 Both he and Mallory were recognized as co-op student of the year in their senior years in high school and received scholarships as a result.
 “I’ve always loved that about Bay City.
 The people who live here are committed to the community and investing in youth.”

 “When I was in college, I was able to teach at eight different school districts across the region,” said Mallory, adding that she not only received real-world experience but also made the connections she needed to ultimately land a teaching job.
 “I chose to student teach in this district, and had a job before I even graduated college,” she said.
 “If I didn’t have those experiences, I don’t think that would have necessarily happened.”